and-kal/second-brain/content/books/Refactoring UI.md

 To make your page more interesting and appealing it's often a good idea to replace browser defaults, like bullet icons, radio buttons, checkboxes etc. with custom styles.

 Use accent borders in order to make elements stand out visually.

+Make sure you're not only using borders to seperate content as it will make your UI look too busy soon.
+Drop shadows or inset shadows are more subtle and can serve the same purpose as borders.
+Also different background colours (not necessarily alternating background colours as in an Excel sheet) or more spacing will seperate items from another.

 > A great way to break up some of the monotony without drastically altering the design is to add some excitement to a few of your backgrounds.

-You can also use background patterns, which you can create yourself or get from pages like [heropatterns.com](https://heropatterns.com/),
+You can also use background patterns, which you can create yourself or get from pages like [heropatterns.com](https://heropatterns.com/) or [magicpattern.design](https://www.magicpattern.design/tools/css-backgrounds).
+When using such, sticking to simple geometric shapes and low contrasts will normally produce the most appropriate results, ensure readability and don't distract too much from the content.

+> If you’re designing something that depends on user-generated content, the empty state should be a priority, not an afterthought. [...]
+Empty states are a user’s first interaction with a new product or feature.
+Use them as an opportunity to be interesting and exciting [...]

+> Look for decisions you wouldn’t have made.

+> Rebuild your favorite interfaces.